joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 #### Registration/register for EPR

-Don't use either of these.
-For users of the service it’s not a registration process as it is not a one-off journey and you do it alongside other tasks.
+In the 'report packaging data' service, don't use either of these.
+For users of this service it’s not a registration process as it is not a one-off journey and you do it alongside other tasks.

 Use 'report organisation details'.

+Other services may use 'registration' where appropriate.

 #### Regulations